api-platform/docs/client-generator/typescript.md

 # Typescript interfaces

-The Typescript Generator allows you to create typescript interfaces that you can embed in any Typescript-enabled project (Angular, Vue, etc...)
+The TypeScript Generator allows you to create [TypeScript interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) that you can embed in any TypeScript-enabled project (React, Vue.js, Angular..)

 To do so, first install the client generator.